AdobeDocs/workfront-fusion.en/help/workfront-fusion/fusion-product-releases/fusion-releases-2020/fusion-nov-16.md

 * List Records
 * Search for Records

-We've also updated existing modules to support the “Sprint” object type.
-Previously, the “Sprint” object could only be accessed through the Custom API Call module.
+We've also updated existing modules to support the "Sprint" object type.
+Previously, the "Sprint" object could only be accessed through the Custom API Call module.

 For more information, see [Jira Software modules](../../../../../workfront-fusion/apps-and-their-modules/jira-software-modules.md).